 - Since your PEO will handle compliance, you minimize your risk and regulatory burden.

-NAPEO estimates that a national PEO chain can save your business an average of $1,775 per year per full-time employee (FTE).
+NAPEO estimates that a PEO can save your business an average of $1,775 per year per full-time employee (FTE).
+These savings come primarily from:

 - Charging is based on a percentage of gross payroll